VOL. 5: AUGUST 29TH-31ST

 ADVICE FOR CAMPERS *

-• Give everyone a shot.
+Give everyone a shot.
 We’re a pretty diverse and totally queer/neuro-spicy farm, and we attract some amazing folks who are down with that.
 Odds are: Nobody at Camp is a dick, and anyone could be your new BFF.
-But you’ve got to get past the weirdness (see above) and give ‘em a shot!
+But you’ve got to get past the weirdness (see above) and give ‘em a shot.
+We’ve created space for introverts (See: Morning weeding and coffee sipping in the garden) and social butterflies (Speed dating, a volleyball court, and a games table) in the hopes that everyone can get their emotional batteries charged and their hearts tended to.
+Take care of each other, and honor those fucking pronouns. <3

-• Be safe, but stay involved.
-Lots of folks need extra rest, shade, water breaks, etc. You are welcome (and so very encouraged) to take care of your hearts and bodies in the ways only you will know how.
+Be safe, but stay involved.
+Lots of folks need extra rest, shade, water breaks, etc. You are welcome (and so very encouraged) to take care of your bodies in the ways only you will know how.
 But try to jump right back in when you can, or find ways to stay in the fun—even if it means talking with other Campers about your needs.
-(Pro tip: Zipping yourself up in your tent only seems like a good idea until you’re sweating like mad crazy, getting a little bored, and feeling like you don’t know if it’s too late to rejoin the Radical Reading Book Swap.)
+(Pro tip: Zipping yourself up in your tent only seems like a good idea until you’re sweating through your binder, getting a little bored, and feeling like you don’t know if it’s too late to rejoin the Radical Reading Book Swap.
+1/10 do not recommend.)

-• Let us tell you how to help.
-We know it can be hard watching your buds work hard all day when you’re just running around like a daisy-chain-wearing, sugared-up, high-on-life hooligan.
+Let us tell you how to help.
+We know it can be hard watching new friends work hard all day when you’re just running around like a daisy-chain-wearing, sugared-up, high-on-life hooligan.
 But staff, educators, chefs, medics, and volunteers all get different trainings, different risk assessments, different schedules, and different protocols.
 When you wander our way and ask to help us cook food or set up for a visiting artist, you put us in the awkward position of having to tell you to “go on, now, and git!”
 Bummer.
 So instead: Consult your schedule, go have a blast, and let us know how much you care by sending us a sweet postcard when you get home.
+(Seriously.
+Please send us some love after Camp.
+We live for that shit.)
 If you really, truly, deeply want to help us—here’s the deal: Help us raise funds for next year.
 The better supported we are, the more staff we can bring on, the more equitably we can pay, the more Campers we can award scholarships to, and the more breaks we can all take.

 Camp Vibes: